BOOKS BY LORI

 This book is a nuts-and-bolts guide you can use to not only survive, but thrive.
 Offering a contrarian approach backed up by actual current workplace experiences, author Lori Rassas provides practical, accessible job-finding secrets for those looking for a new job, those looking to solidify their current position, those looking to advance their position, and those looking to change careers or industries.

-Employment Law: A Guide to Hiring, Managing, and Firing for Employers and Employees
+A Guide to Hiring, Managing, and Firing for Employers and Employees 4th Edition

 This textbook, now in its fourth edition, presents complicated information in a user friendly and engaging tone.
 It is appropriate for use in an employment law or Human Resources courses at the undergraduate, paralegal, or graduate level.
 The book is all-encompassing, tracking the sequence of day-to-day events from job creation to recruitment, including compensation and benefits, leave entitlements, and performance management, all the way to the conclusion of the employment relationship.